jerryjappinen/nhost-demo-client/README.md

 ### 3. Permissions

-All requests will be made with the role `user`.
+All authenticated requests will be made with the role `user`.
 You have to add it when editing permissions for the first time.

 In the `users` table: